rmello4d/TheSustainableDeveloper/backlog.md

 Balance makes gravity easier.

 Organs are more related to your health than your muscles or your thoughts.
 If you nourish your organs you will get a boost in your health.
 In fact, you do that everyday when you sleep.

 ***
+If you walk to the major cities of US, Canada and Europe you will confirm that Yoga is now popular, fashion, it has hundreds of postures and tons of studios.

 Does our imaginary Yogi practice Yoga ?
 Yes, but probably not today’s Yoga.

 Yoga is now popular, fashioned, it has hundreds of postures, tons of studios.
 Today’s Yoga is mainly about exercising muscles.